lxsolutions/curio-critters/docs/PROGRESS.md

 Follow ROADMAP Phase 2; track via GitHub Projects.

 ### Session Cleanup (2025-08-25)
-Cleaned stuck session; merged all branches into main; local published.
-All changes from previous sessions have been committed and pushed to the main branch.
+Cleaned stuck session; merged educational-rpg-system branch into main; deleted merged remote branches; all local changes published to main.
+All branches from previous sessions have been committed, pushed, and cleaned up.